tinacms/tina-cloud-starter/README.md

 ### Typescript

 A good way to ensure your components match the shape of your data is to leverage the auto-generated TypeScript types.
-These are rebuilt when your `.tina` config changes.
+These are rebuilt when your `tina` config changes.

 ## LICENSE